bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-controllers.md

-This is possible because EmberJs supports the concept of computed properties, that is what the syntax of calling `.property()` on the function does - the function is now marked as a property, and thus can be referred to as a property int he template, which is a great example of [the uniform access principle](http://en.wikipedia.org/wiki/Uniform_access_principle).
+This is possible because EmberJs supports the concept of computed properties, that is what the syntax of calling `.property()` on the function does - the function is now marked as a property, and thus can be referred to as a property in the template, which is a great example of [the uniform access principle](http://en.wikipedia.org/wiki/Uniform_access_principle).
 If this call to property `.property()` contains any arguments, EmberJs knows that that property should be recomputed whenever those other properties are changed,